vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 We already have completion working with the LSP servers we have configured!

-#### Netrw
+#### File explorer

-Oh yes.

 I'm an [Oil.nvim](https://github.com/stevearc/oil.nvim) user, you may be too.
 But listen, **give Netrw a chance**.

+You read that right.

-It is really customizable, and it has a lot of features that you may not know about, as I didn't until I decided to use it.
-Here you have a [really good post](https://vonheikemen.github.io/devlog/tools/using-netrw-vim-builtin-file-explorer/) about it and how to customize it.
+Netrw is highly customizable and has a lot of features you might not know about—I didn’t until I decided to use it.
+Here's a [really good post](https://vonheikemen.github.io/devlog/tools/using-netrw-vim-builtin-file-explorer/) about it and how to customize it.

 We will add some configuration to our `configs.lua` file to enable some features of Netrw: